Americans with Disabilities Act (ADA 1990)

 Reasonable accommodation is any modification or adjustment to a job or the work environment that will enable a qualified applicant or employee with a disability to perform essential job functions.
 Reasonable accommodation also includes adjustments to assure that a qualified individual with a disability has the same rights and privileges in employment as non-disabled employees.
 The Americans with Disabilities Act works to protect the underrepresented.

-For Guidelines on Reasonable Accommodations under this Policy and to access the application forms online, please click here.
-If you have any questions, please contact: Office of Equity & Diversity: Tel: 570 941-6645 or email@example.com
+For employees, guidelines on requesting reasonable accommodations under this policy may be found here.
+If you have any questions, please contact: Office of Equity & Diversity: Tel: 570 941-6645 or firstname.lastname@example.org

 Requests for reasonable accommodations for students with disabilities are handled and arranged by CTLE (Center for Teaching and Learning Excellence).
 Click here.